With plenty of long weekends available every year here in Australia, this gives us hikers the opportunity to get away for an extended trip.

 If you’re up for a decent 40km walk across 2-3 days, then I can’t recommend Mitchell River and the Mitchell River Walking Track enough.

 There are a couple of really good campsites at either end and along the way, but it’s the sweeping views along the river that make this track one of the most underrated in the state.

 Special mention goes to the lookout platform overlooking the Amphitheatre near Billy Goat Bend as you won’t find a better viewing spot along the river.

-Along with the Billy Goat Bend campsite located some 12kms on the track heading south, other campsites include:
+Along with the Billy Goat Bend campsite located some 12kms on the Mitchell River Walking Track heading south, other campsites include:

 - Echo Bend Camping Park